Is It Worth the Money to Hire a Financial Advisor?

 Vanguard says there are several ways in which a financial advisor can add value to your investment efforts.
 Among these benefits are guidance on developing an overall investment strategy, asset allocation, minimizing taxes, rebalancing, and how to structure/time withdrawals from your retirement accounts.
 Each of these services can incrementally boost a client’s returns—sometimes steadily, sometimes sporadically.

-But the single biggest way a financial advisor can add value—up to 1.5 percent per year of increased annual returns—is through something called behavioral coaching.
+But the single biggest way a financial advisor can add value—up to 3 percent in net returns—is through something called behavioral coaching.

 As every good poker player knows, scared money don’t make money.
 The best financial advisors are able to keep their clients’ fears and emotions in check by providing steady, fact-based advice and reassurance when the markets get wobbly or crazy.
 The Russell study also identified this as the single largest benefit of working with a financial advisor.

 I can’t emphasize enough the importance of this function.
 A Vanguard study of more than 58,000 self-directed IRAs showed that investors who made material changes to their strategy EVEN ONCE in the five-year period from 2008 through 2012 suffered an 8 percent-plus hit to performance.

 A Morningstar study shows that investors often receive far lower returns than the very funds they invest in.
 The reason: they run to funds after they have done well and ditch other funds right before they take off.
 In other words, they sell low and buy high.
 An advisor can prevent such counter-productive behaviors.